 2. When can I use Clearing?

 Clearing is available July to September each year.
 You can contact us to discuss your options during this period.
-Check our contact page for opening times and to fill out our form to request a call-back.

 3. Sounds great!
 What do I do next?